The Star Formation and Chemical Evolution Histories of Ursa Minor Dwarf Spheroidal Galaxy: Discussion

 \subsection{Photometric vs. Spectroscopic metallicity distributions}

-To evaluate the consistency of our photometrically derived metallicity distribution with previous spectroscopic measurements, we compare our results with the spectroscopic metallicity distributions presented in \citet{2011ApJ...727...78K}.
-The photometric metallicity distribution in \figref{mdf_comp} is constructed by integrating the AMRDs along the age axis within two radial bins: $r \leq r_{\rm{h}}$ and $r_{\rm{h}} < r \leq 2 r_{\rm{h}}$, as described in \secref{AMRD_obs}.
-To match the spatial coverage of the spectroscopic sample, we limit our HSC photometric data to stars within $2 r_{\rm{h}}$.
+To evaluate the consistency of our photometrically derived metallicity distribution with previous spectroscopic measurements, we compare our results with the spectroscopic metallicity distributions which constructed by the Keck/DEIMOS spectroscopic data \citep{2010ApJS..191..352K,2011ApJ...727...78K,2013ApJ...779..102K,2020MNRAS.495.3022P}.
+Considering the metallicity estimation error of our algorithm ($\delta\mathrm{[Fe/H]} \approx 0.2\ \mathrm{dex}$; see \figref{evaluation}), we select the spectroscopic data with $\delta\mathrm{[Fe/H]} < 0.2\ \mathrm{dex}$.
+The photometric metallicity distribution in \figref{mdf_comp} is constructed from RGB stars ($i_0 < 22$) in the synthetic CMDs.
+This magnitude limit is set to be consistent with the spectroscopic data.
+Also, our photometric results are limited to stars within $2 r_{\rm{h}}$ in order to match the spatial coverage of the spectroscopic sample.
+Our photometric results are limited to stars within $2 r_{\rm{h}}$ in order to match the spatial coverage of the spectroscopic sample.

-\figref{mdf_comp} presents both the photometric and spectroscopic metallicity distributions.
-The photometric metallicity distribution exhibits a more pronounced bimodal structure than the spectroscopic one.
-We attribute this difference in part to the binning scheme applied in our analysis, where metallicities were discretized in 0.1 dex intervals according to the isochrones.
-This approach assigns each star the metallicity of its best-fitting isochrone, rather than treating metallicity as a continuous parameter.
-If a more flexible estimation approach were adopted—for example, by evaluating a continuous metallicity likelihood based on each star proximity to isochrones, the resulting metallicity distribution might differ in shape and smoothness.
+\Figref{mdf_comp} shows both the photometric and spectroscopic metallicity distributions.
+Both distributions display bimodal peaks.
+While the two distributions share the similar overall trend, the photometric metallicity distribution exhibits a more pronounced bimodal structure than the spectroscopic one.

-To improve the accuracy of photometric metallicity estimation in our algorithm, particularly at the low-metallicity end, we plan to incorporate metallicity-sensitive narrowband photometry (e.g. \cite{2017MNRAS.471.2587S}), such as NB395 which is installed in Subaru/HSC.
+To improve the accuracy of photometric metallicity estimation in our algorithm, particularly at the low-metallicity end, we plan to incorporate metallicity-sensitive narrowband photometry (e.g., \cite{2017MNRAS.471.2587S}), such as NB395 which is installed in Subaru/HSC.
 HSC/NB395 sensitive to features such as the Ca II H \& K lines \citep{1985AJ.....90.2089B} have proven effective in improving metallicity estimates, particularly at low metallicities, in combination with broadband photometry \citep{2017MNRAS.471.2587S}.